annaliceN/UnladenSwallows/index.md

 #### Problems

-Overfitting was the main problem we encountered when training our models as the training loss would often be >0.4 less than the validation loss for a given epoch, and the test accuracy was lower than the reported validation accuracy.
+1. Overfitting was the main problem we encountered when training our models as the training loss would often be >0.4 less than the validation loss for a given epoch, and the test accuracy was lower than the reported validation accuracy.
 We tried a few strategies to mitigate this effect, and were mostly successful at finding a good set of hyperparameters to train a model with.

+    Some strategies we tried were:

+    * Scheduling learning rates to decrease as the number of epochs increased
+    * Using larger image size (from 128x128 to 224x224)
+    * Experimenting with weight decay
+    * Using a smaller validation dataset (from 20% to 10% of training data)
+    * Shrinking batch size

+    Changes that made the most difference were using a larger image size and scheduling the learning rates.
+The accuracy improving when we used larger image sizes made sense since there would be more information for the models to train off of and predict with.

-Another issue we found was that free Google Colab accounts did not have enough memory for the experiments we wanted to try.
+2. Another issue we found was that free Google Colab accounts did not have enough memory for the experiments we wanted to try.
 Initially, we resized images to be 128 x 128, however, when we tried to use larger images, the GPU would run out of memory.
 We were able to use images of size 244 x 244, but were unable to images larger than that.
 This was unfortunate, as larger images would have likely increased the accuracy of the model.

+#### Why the approach worked

 ### Experiments